MicrosoftDocs/visualstudio-docs/subscriptions/migrate-subscriptions.md

 The first step to migrate your assigned subscriptions from one agreement to another is to export your current subscription assignments as a CSV file.
 In the Visual Studio Subscriptions administration portal, you can export a list of your subscribers and details about their assignments.

 This information includes:
-+ Subscriber name.
++ Subscriber name
-+ Email address.
++ Email address
-+ Notification email address.
++ Notification email address
-+ Subscription level.
++ Subscription level
-+ Assigned date.
++ Assigned date
-+ Expiration date.
++ Expiration date
-+ Reference field.
++ Reference field
-+ Whether downloads are enabled.
++ Whether downloads are enabled
-+ Country/region.
++ Country/region
-+ Language.
++ Language
-+ Subscription status.
++ Subscription status
-+ Subscription GUID.
++ Subscription GUID

 The list is exported as a CSV file that you can easily open in Microsoft Excel so you can prepare it for uploading to the new agreement.

 To export your assigned subscriptions:
-1. Sign in to the [admin portal](https://manage.visualstudio.com).
+1. Sign in to the [admin portal](https://manage.visualstudio.com)
-2. Select the **Export** tab.
+2. Select the **Export** tab
-3. A CSV file will download to your computer.
-The name of the file will reflect the name and type of your current agreement and the date the file was created.
+3. A CSV file downloads to your computer.
+The name of the file reflects the name and type of your current agreement and the date the file was created

    > [!div class="mx-imgBorder"]
    > ![Export subscribers](_img/exporting-subscriptions/exporting-subscriptions.png "Screenshot that shows the Export button for downloading list of assigned subscriptions.")